CangLing-KnowFlow: A Unified Knowledge-and-Flow-fused Agent for Comprehensive Remote Sensing Applications: Methodology

 The second element of the PKB is a library of workflow templates, which codify mature and complex RS analysis procedures as predefined DAGs (Figure \ref{fig:Tool_and_Workflow}a).
 These templates are structured hierarchically to represent tasks at multiple levels of abstraction.
 For example, a high-level (defined as conceptually abstract and goal-oriented) composite task, such as Regional Flood Inundation Assessment, is decomposed into a sequence of lower-level processing steps, such as Data Acquisition and Preprocessing.
 Each step is itself a sub-graph composed of concrete tool actions.

-The primary function of this hierarchical structure is to facilitate efficient, top-down planning.
+We designed this hierarchical structure to enable efficient, top-down planning.
 By allowing the agent to retrieve and instantiate high-level templates for common tasks, it reduces the planning search space and ensures adherence to expert-validated procedures.
 This structural guidance constrains the generative process of the LLM, directing it to produce plans that are both syntactically correct and compliant with standard RS protocols.